Heyjoy/P5/writeup.md

 |Search2 | 1      | 400 | 496| 50%|
 |...|...|...|...|...|

 actually here can use more different scales hot window search, but it will slow done the processing speed.
-Here has `3.5 it/s`.
+Here has `2.5 it/s`, 4 times faster then pervious method.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?